Buildings & Facilities

 The newest addition to USCB is the Sand Shark Recreation Center, which opened in January

-2015 on the Hilton Head Gateway campus in Bluffton.
-The indoor recreation center includes
+2015 on the Bluffton campus in Bluffton.
+The indoor recreation center includes a gymnasium

-a gymnasium with two full-size basketball and volleyball courts, a fitness center
+with two full-size basketball and volleyball courts, a fitness center and athletic

-and athletic training room, indoor and outdoor storage, and the USCB athletics offices.
+training room, indoor and outdoor storage, and the USCB athletics offices.
+The 20,000-square-foot

-The 20,000-square-foot recreation center is accompanied by four acres of multipurpose
+recreation center is accompanied by four acres of multipurpose recreation fields adjacent

 In 1965, the Sandstone Building was built for general classroom space and adorned with a sandstone façade depicting the history of the administration building and the institution.
 Today, the building houses financial aid, business office, a computer lab, and a library on the Historic Beaufort campus.